Scientific Name

 Life Span

-- They are not easy to feed, specially the hatchlings.
+• They are not easy to feed, especially the hatchlings.

-- In wild, food resources are rodents, lizards, frogs, eggs and other snakes.
+• In the wild, food resources are rodents, lizards, frogs, eggs, and other snakes.

 Snake Habitat and Vivarium Housing

-- The habitat of the snake is located at semi-humid climate area.
+• The habitat of the snake is located in a semi-humid climate area.

-- They inhabit at the rocky area, canyon, desert flats, cliffs and mountainous areas.
+• They inhabit the rocky area, canyons, desert flats, cliffs, and mountainous areas.

 Common Disease

-- Respiratory problems may be resulted in high humidity.
+• Respiratory problems may result in high humidity.

-- Humidity should be kept low all time.
+• Humidity should be kept low at all times.

 More Snake information

-- The calm characteristic, colourful, and small size make them popular in exotic pet community.
+• The calm characteristics, colorful, and small size make them popular in the exotic pet community.